DRVTiny/Log--Log4perl--KISS/README.md

   or just so:
   * `info_ "I have located the %s myself", "barrel of Ambrosia"`.
   * Simply `error_ 'Something awful','goes','wrong'` works well too :)
+* You can set and unset hooks to be fired after write to log.
+Hooks will receive reference to a message, which was logged (only message, without Log4perl layout formatting and headers)

 # HELPER FUNCTIONS